ircam-ismm/webaudio-tutorials/basics/reusable-feedback-delay.md

 }
 ```

-Ok, now that our `FeedbackDelay` expose an `input` and an `output` attribute, which are both `AudioNode`, the code should not complain anymore.
+OK, now that our `FeedbackDelay` expose an `input` and an `output` attribute, which are both `AudioNode`, the code should not complain anymore.
 Then, if you reload your page, you should see that all errors disappeared.

 But all sound as well...
 This is because inside our `FeedbackDelay` class the `input` and `output` are not connected together.
 Let's fix that with implementing our feedback delay for good.